Q&As on changes to livestock identification tag codes

 AnswerIt is a legal requirement under the European Union Animal Health Law (AHL) (Regulation (EU) 2016/429), which applies in Northern Ireland.

-The introduction of ‘XI’, will therefore ensure that DAERA is in compliance with its legal obligations, and will allow for continued unfettered access to both the EU and UK domestic markets.
+The introduction of ‘XI’, will therefore ensure that DAERA is in compliance with its legal obligations, and will allow for continued unfettered access to both the EU and UK domestic markets, subject to existing export eligibility requirements.
 The introduction of ‘XI’ will also ensure the continued operation of a legally compliant traceability system, which is the fundamental cornerstone of the Northern Ireland agri-food industry and essential to the protection of trade, public health, animal health and welfare.

 4. Question – Why is the digit after the UK prefix on cattle tags also changing?